INFORM | IMPACT | INSPIRE

-Create free college courses to educate community on the issues and solutions right here in our own state.
+Create free college courses to educate the community on the issues and solutions right here in our own state.

-Design and coordinate fundraising campaign and donation kiosks to engage community in helping children overcome their situation.
+Design and coordinate fundraising campaign and donation kiosks to engage the community in helping children overcome their situation.

 Create an image for the foster care system.

 Adoption agencies charge a lot of money to help their clients become a family.
 The state currently has NO fees associated with adoption and this is a benefit to the families who want to have a child but cannot afford thousands and thousands of dollars on adoption and legal fees.

 - Threats: Based on the current industry, community need, and demand or competitive initiatives– what do you see as potential threats to their success?

 The major threat to the foster care system is the notion among state judges during hearings who overlook foster families and child’s attachments and prioritize biological ties to child’s needs and emotional attachments.
 Instead, the approach should be to consider the child’s future and compare what is the most beneficial direction for the child.
 If the birth parents are likely to relapse and expose the child to threat of abuse or neglect, vs. providing a quality permanent home through adoption.

 Another threat is the image of the foster care system that perceived to be negative, depressing.
 Although the subject is not a happy one, the outcome should be positive and uplifting… but often times, the negative aspects tend to linger around.

 Core Messaging: Create a 5W profile or inverted pyramid about your organization, cause, or movement.